JovRiver/Senior_Seminar_EMS_Project/README.md

 # Software_Engineering_EMS_Project

 Our project for Software Engineering.
 In this project, we worked in a group to create a simplistic representation of an electronic medical service.
-We used Visual Studio 2019 for this project.
+We used Visual Studio 2019 for this project and Windows Presentation Foundation (WPF).

 This application contains a login screen and four views.